Dysferlin

 Dysferlin also known as dystrophy-associated fer-1-like protein is a protein that in humans is encoded by the DYSF gene.

-Dysferlin is linked with skeletal muscle repair.
-A defect in the DYSF gene, located on chromosome 2p12-14, results in several types of muscular dystrophy; including Miyoshi myopathy (MM), Limb-girdle muscular dystrophy type 2B (LGMD2B) and Distal Myopathy (DM).
+Dysferlin is linked with plasma membrane repair., stabilization of calcium signaling and the development of the T-tubule system of the muscle A defect in the DYSF gene, located on chromosome 2p12-14, results in several types of muscular dystrophy; including Miyoshi myopathy (MM), Limb-girdle muscular dystrophy type 2B (LGMD2B) and Distal Myopathy (DM).
 A reduction or absence of dysferlin, termed dysferlinopathy, usually becomes apparent in the third or fourth decade of life and is characterised by weakness and wasting of various voluntary skeletal muscles.
+Pathogenic mutations leading to dysferlinopathy can occur throughout the DYSF gene.

 Structure

 The human dysferlin protein is a 237 kilodalton type-II transmembrane protein.
 It contains a large intracellular cytoplasmic N-terminal domain, an extreme C-terminal transmembrane domain, and a short C-terminal extracellular domain.
 The cytosolic domain of dysferlin is composed of seven highly conserved C2 domains (C2A-G) which are conserved across several proteins within the ferlin family, including dysferlin homolog myoferlin.
 In fact, the C2 domain at any given position is more similar to the C2 domain at the corresponding position within other ferlin family members than the adjacent C2 domain within the same protein.
-This suggests that each individual C2 domain may in fact play a specific role in dysferlin function.
+This suggests that each individual C2 domain may in fact play a specific role in dysferlin function and each has in fact been shown to be required for two of dysferlin's roles stabilization of calcium signaling and membrane repair.
+Mutations in each of these domains can cause dysferlinopathy.
 A crystal structure of the C2A domain of human dysferlin has been solved, and reveals that the C2A domain changes conformation when interacting with calcium ions, which is consistent with a growing body of evidence suggesting that the C2A domain plays a role in calcium-dependent lipid binding.
+Its ability to stabilize calcium signaling in the intact dysferlin protein depends on its calcium binding activity.
 In addition to the C2 domains, dysferlin also contains "FerA" and "DysF" domains.
 Mutations in both FerA and DysF can cause muscular dystrophies.
 DysF domain has an interesting structure as in contains one DysF domain within another DysF domain, a result of gene duplication; however, the function of this domain is currently unknown.
 FerA domain is conserved among all members of ferlin protein family.
-There has been two single point mutations in dysferlin FerA domain that have been associated with muscular dystrophy.
 FerA domain is a four helix bundle and it can interact with membrane, usually in a calcium-dependent manner.